St Nicholas Church, Nottingham: History

 The Marriage, Burial and Baptism Registers begin in 1562.
 Other documents deeds, indentures, ecclesiastical licences, terriers (or inventories of church property) - date from 1671.
 The Vestry Books contain accounts of elections and church meetings from 1703 onwards.
 No burials have taken place in the churchyard since 1881.

 Present day

-St Nicholas Church, also known as St Nic's, is a parish located in the city centre and draws its congregation from across the city.
-It is popular with university students.
-It has been described as Charismatic Evangelical.
+St Nicholas Church, also known as St Nic's, is a parish located in the city centre of Nottingham under the auspice of Southwell Diocese.
+Its congregation is drawn from across the city, and is popular with university students.
+It has been described by Anglican body Fulcrum as Charismatic and Evangelical.